codeplaysoftware/SYCL-samples/README.md

 | `ENABLE_HIP` | `ON` or `OFF` |
 | `CUDA_COMPUTE_CAPABILITY` | Integer, e.g. `70` meaning capability 7.0 (arch `sm_70`) |
 | `HIP_GFX_ARCH` | String, e.g. `gfx1030` |

+### Building without graphics
+It is possible to build only the non-graphical demos by adding the option `-DENABLE_GRAPHICS=OFF` to the CMake configuration command.
+In this case building of the Magnum library will be skipped and the SDL2 library is not required as dependency.
+The option `--recurse-submodules` can also be skipped during the checkout when building only the non-graphical demos.